saidake/interview/docs/Configuration.md

     ```
     sudo ufw allow 3306
     ```
+    Note that if your are using cloud server, you should also update your firewall rule in the cooresponding cloud platform for the new port.
 8. Connect from Client
    Or configure it in MySQL Workbench / DBeaver under "Port".
    ```